38elements/38elements.github.com/_posts/2016-05-22-lua-repository-github-star-ranking.md

 kikito/anim8                               149
-An animation library for Lﾃ坊E
+An animation library for LÖVE

 openresty/lua-resty-upload                 148